arkayenro/arkinventory/ChangeHistory.md

 # known issues
  - (Dragonflight) reagentbank slots are no longer readable unless the bank is open
  - (Dragonflight) theres a weird issue where you randomly get an addon blocked due to resume( )
+ - recipes on vendors are showing item counts for the items they create, not the recipe

 # to do
  - double check all categories show/hide for the right clients